guilhermefarto/decision-tree-classifier-scikit/README.md

 * path of csv file that contains all training data

 `-cl CLASSES, --classes CLASSES` *(optional)*
 * name of csv file (only with classes) that contains all training data.
-Using this argument implies that the csv file (-c, --csv argument) should not contain the (last) column with classes
+Using this argument implies that the csv file (`-c CSV, --csv CSV` argument) should not contain the (last) column with classes

 `-d DELIMITER, --delimiter DELIMITER` *(optional)*
 * delimiter char for CSV file